marksimpson82/blog/content/blog/2012-11-04-the-fundamentals-of-automated-testing-repeatable.md

 The main reason to avoid threading in unit tests is that threading is dependent on the machine configuration.
 Microsoft discovered the vast majority of its Windows threading bugs when running integration/end to end tests on an eight core machine.
 However, the same tests passed without an issue on machines with one or two cores.
 Bearing this in mind, do you _really_ want to play Russian roulette with your unit tests?
 I don't.

-As I said, I’m not trying to entirely dissuade folk from testing threaded code, but to be aware that they’re not unit tests and that special care and consideration must be taken when doing so.
+As I said, I'm not trying to entirely dissuade folk from testing threaded code, but to be aware that they're not unit tests and that special care and consideration must be taken when doing so.

 ### Timing

 Timing is related to threading, but typically manifests itself as the test code having to work around timing issues present in the class under test (as opposed to spinning up threads in the test code).

-Here's an example (again, please don’t etc. and so forth – it’s not great code):
+Here's an example (again, please don't etc. and so forth – it's not great code):

 ```cs
 [Test]